kumleshkurre/Active-Directory-Group-Policy-Management/README.md

 - Enable **Show all drives**
 - Click **Apply → OK**

-✅ The network drive will be mapped automatically on Domai systems.
+✅ The network drive will be mapped automatically on Domain systems.

 ---